rromero96/rromero96/README.md

 I'm a focused, dedicated Full Stack Developer 👨‍💻.
 I'm passionate about solving problems, learning new technologies and mastering the ones I already know: JavaScript, React, Redux, HTML5, CSS, NodeJs, Express, Go, Gin, Git, Scrum, Sequelize, and PostgreSQL as a database.

-I am in the last years of my Business Administration career which gave me a set of skills in planning, abstract thinking, understanding of user experience and team work!
+I am in the last year of my Business Administration career which gave me a set of skills in planning, abstract thinking, understanding of user experience and team work!